About us

 Mildmay is a charitable hospital that has been at the forefront of specialist HIV care and service provision since 1988.

 Mildmay began as a charitable Christian institution over 160 years ago.
-It has specialised in the care and rehabilitation of people with complex HIV-related conditions for over 35 years and delivers quality care and treatment, prevention work, rehabilitation, training, education and health strengthening in the UK and East Africa.
+It has specialised in the care and rehabilitation of people with complex HIV-related conditions for nearly 40 years and delivers quality care and treatment, prevention work, rehabilitation, training, education and health strengthening in the UK and East Africa.

 In 2020, Mildmay started a ground-breaking new service providing step-down, rehabilitative healthcare for people who are homeless or rough-sleeping and recuperating from illness or injury.